dirkwhoffmann/vAmiga/Documentation/References/Configuration/Video.md

 ### Rays

   A CRT tube uses three separate electron beams, one for each color channel.
-Each beam produces a seperate image on the phosphor layer.
+Each beam produces a separate image on the phosphor layer.
 When the electron beams are aligned, the color layers appear to be stacked precisely on top of each other and produce a crisp image.
-If the electron beams get disaligned, color artifacts occur because the three color layers are now shifted against each other. vAmiga can emulate this effect with varying intensity.
+If the electron beams get misaligned, color artifacts occur because the three color layers are now shifted against each other. vAmiga can emulate this effect with varying intensity.

   ![Original image](images/defenderOriginal.png "Original image")
   ![Misaligned](images/defenderMisaligned.png "Misaligned")